steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 ---

-The structure of project for this post is very opinionated.
+The structure of project for this post is opinionated.

-I could find that Warp projects can be organized similar to [Express] ones if you are already familiar with Rust module systems.
-I hope you also spend time to read [its documenation][https://expressjs.com/en/starter/installing.html].
+I could find that Warp projects can be organized similar to [Express] ones.
+It won't be difficult to make it this way if you are already familiar with Rust module systems.

+(I hope you also spend time to read [its documenation.](https://expressjs.com/en/starter/installing.html)

-You will learn how to use Warp with this post.
-But, I hope you also learn how to modulize your Rust app along with this..
-Then, You will be able to organize your Rust projects easily.
+You will learn how to use [Warp] with this post.

+You will also learn how to modulize your Rust app along with it.
+Then, you will be able to organize your Rust projects easily.

-You can skip the first part if you are already familir with Rust.
+You can skip the first and second part if you are already familiar with Rust.

 <br />

 ## 1. Start with the official example

-We will make our first Warp app with the official example given by its author.
+We will make **our first Warp app** with the official example given by its author.
 We will use serveral comamnds and make some files.

-First, use **$cargo new hello_world** to make a Rust boilerplate.
-The **cargo** should have made **src/** and **Cargo.toml** file.
+First, use **$cargo new hello_world** to make a minimal Rust boilerplate.
+The **cargo** should have made **src/main.rs** and **Cargo.toml** file.

 **$cargo c** if you are new to Rust to verify Rust is working well in your machine.

 Then, include dependencies in your Rust project by pasting this from the author to **Cargo.toml**.
-(If you are familr with **JavaScript** and **NPM**, You can think it similar to **package.json**).
+(If you are familar with **JavaScript** and **NPM**, You can think it is similar to **package.json**).

 ```toml
 tokio = { version = "0.2", features = ["macros"] }
 warp = "0.2"
 ```

-You can also consider [cargo-edit] commands instead of this.
+You can also consider [cargo edit] commands instead.

-Then, copy and paste this to **main.rs**.
+Then, copy and paste it to **main.rs**.

 ```rust
 use warp::Filter; // 1.